-Zantac (ranitidine) is taken for conditions including heartburn, acid indigestion, sour stomach, gastroesophageal reflux disease (GERD), ulcers, and erosive esophagitis, among others.
-The FDA has recently announced the recall of Zantac and its generic formulation ranitidine due to contamination with the probable human carcinogen N-Nitrosodimethylamine (NDMA).
+Zantac (ranitidine) is taken for conditions such as heartburn, acid indigestion, sour stomach, gastroesophageal reflux disease (GERD), ulcers, and erosive esophagitis, among others.
+The FDA has announced the recall of Zantac and its generic formulation ranitidine due to contamination with the probable human carcinogen N-Nitrosodimethylamine (NDMA).

 Case Quick Facts

 In the Citizens’ Petition, Valisure explains that the ranitidine molecule is very unstable.
 As a result of the way the human body breaks down the medication, NDMA is formed inside the human body.

 In January 2020, Emery Pharma filed a Citizen Petition with the FDA after it found Zantac and ranitidine products produced NDMA when stored over time or when exposed to temperatures higher than room temperature.
 Emery’s petition also requested the FDA recall all Zantac and ranitidine products.

 Between September 2019 and April 2020, the FDA announced 16 different recalls of Zantac and ranitidine products.

 On April 1, 2020, the FDA recommended the recall of all Zantac and ranitidine products sold in the United States.

 What happens when you are exposed to NDMA?